yianzhou/yianzhou.github.io/_posts/apple/2020-11-2-networking.md

 Delegate callbacks and convenience methods: Delegate callbacks give you detailed step-by-step progress information on the state of your task.
 The convenience methods, by comparison, are a quick and easy way of using the API that you don't get all the intermediate delegate callbacks, you just get the final result reported to the completion handler.
 Don't mix and match both on the same `URLSession`, pick one style and be consistent.

 ## URLSessionConfiguration

+It is important to configure your `URLSessionConfiguration` object appropriately before using it to initialize a session object.
+Once configured, the session object ignores any changes you make to the configuration object.
+If you need to modify your transfer policies, you must update the session configuration object and use it to create a new `URLSession` object.

 `URLSessionConfiguration`: